Trent Acid: Return to Combat Zone Wrestling (2008–2009)

 On June 14, 2008, Acid made his return to CZW when he faced World Champion Nick Gage in a non-title match.
 At 'An Eye for an Eye' on April 11, 2009, Acid made his full-time return to CZW.
 It was the main event of the evening as Sami Callihan and Jon Moxley took on Brain Damage and Drake Younger.

 His last appearance for CZW was on October 10, 2009 as he lost to Greg Excellent at Served Ties.

 Return to Juggalo Championship Wrestling (2009–2010)

 Acid returned to JCW at Bloodymania III, where he teamed with the Alter Boys (Tim, Tom, Terry, and Todd).
 The group lost to the Juggalo World Order (Corporal Robinson, Scott Hall, Shaggy 2 Dope, Violent J, and Sid Vicious) in the main event.

-His last match in JCW was lost to 2 Tuff Tony at Oddball Bonanza in a barbed wire boards and baseball bats match on March 20, 2010.
+His last match in JCW was a loss to 2 Tuff Tony at Oddball Bonanza in a barbed wire boards and baseball bats match on March 20, 2010.